garikello3d/bigarchiver/README.md

 With this tool you can backup big volumes of data and split it into multiple fixed-size files.
 Why to split?
 Because a single huge monolithic file is extremely hard to manage, especially when using network-mounted filesystems (e.g. DavFS, SSHFS, NFS, etc).
 For most cloud providers, uploading, say, a 500G file is a challenge: it may reject it an with error, or the upload may be interrupted in the middle (with or without error), or any other things may happen depending on the phase of the moon.
 For example, Google Drive does not work well over DavFS with +2G files, and YandexDisk starts to misbehave around 1G.

 The tool compresses the input data stream with XZ algorithm and encrypts using [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) providing both confidentiality and integrity.
-The AES-128-GCM is currently used as it performs super fast on modern CPUs and also gives high resistence.
+The AES-128-GCM is currently used as it performs super fast on modern CPUs and also gives high resistance.
 It perfectly fits cloud infrastructures where security is a regulatory requirement.
 With this type of encryption scheme, any attacker's attempt to modify the encrypted data (without decrypting) will be detected.

 Finally, additional assurance is maintained since the integrity of resulting files is verified right after each backup, so one can be sure that when the backups as needed, they are readable and contain the exact source data.